Pike are known to go for a large variety of both live and dead baits.

 Largemouth bass was among the most commonly caught ones, although most of the time, anglers used either only half a hot dog, or a piece of it on the hook to catch largemouths.

 The same goes for catfish!
 Smaller pieces of hot dog on the bottom are apparently a very effective and popular bait choice for plenty of catfish anglers in the US.

-Some ice anglers have even claimed to have caught crappie and walleye on whole or half a hot dog, but such catches must surely be rather rare.
+Some ice anglers have even claimed to have caught crappie and walleye on whole or half a hot dog, but such catches must surely be fairly rare.

 So there you have it, hot dogs are indeed a used bait for pike fishing that actually catches fish, who would’ve known!

 So if you are running out of your conventional live or deadbait, why not give the good old hot dog a try next time you are out?